 On average, LSOA green space rose from 58.01% (SD = 16.06) to 74.08% (SD = 13.34) for individuals moving to greener areas, and fell from 74.13% (SD = 13.67) to 59.21% (SD = 15.01) for those moving to less green areas.
 The almost perfectly inverse nature of the average change in the groups is important when comparing the two patterns.
 The independent variable of interest in our analyses was time in relation to green space change event (home relocation).
-In contrast to previous work on green space and GHQ using the BHPS, 16 the current analysis does not estimate the effect of a percentage point difference in urban residential green space on GHQ.
+In contrast to previous work on green space and GHO using the BHIS 16 the current analysis does not estimate the effect of a percentage point difference in urban residential green space on GHQ.

 Independent Control Variables.
-Area level covariates included four LSOA socio-economic deprivation statistics derived from the English Indices of Deprivation: income deprivation, based on social benefit data (higher scores indicate less deprivation); employment deprivation, based on unemployment data (higher scores indicate less deprivation); education deprivation, based on school performance, participation in higher education and working age adult qualifications (higher scores indicate less deprivation); and finally the crime rate index, based on the number of reported crimes (higher
+Area level covariates included four LSOA socio-economic deprivation statistics derived from the English Indices of Deprivation: income deprivation, based on social benefit data (higher scores indicate less deprivation); employment deprivation, based on unemployment data (higher scores indicate less deprivation); education deprivation, based on school performance, participation in higher education and working age adult qualifications (higher scores indicate less deprivation); and finally the crime retained to the score indicate less deprivation); and finally the crime